Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-Throughout the late 20s and early 30s, Thelma Todd was one of the most prominent comedic actresses in film.
-She is perhaps best remembered for her roles in Marx Brothers' Monkey Business and Horse Feathers, as well as a slew of Charley Chase's short comedies and Laurel & Hardy films.
+Throughout the late '20s and early '30s, Thelma Todd was one of the most prominent comedic actresses in film.
+She is perhaps best remembered for her roles in the Marx Brothers' Monkey Business and Horse Feathers, as well as a slew of Charley Chase's short comedies and Laurel & Hardy films.

 On the morning of December 16, 1935, the 29-year-old starlet was found dead in her car inside the garage of silent film actress Jewel Carmen.
 Todd had been romantically involved with Carmen's husband, director Roland West.
 The death was initially ruled an accident then later changed to suicide by carbon monoxide poisoning.

 However, many believe foul play to be involved, due to Todd having had a broken nose and blood on her face and dress.
 West and mobster Lucky Luciano were questioned, but no arrest was made.
 Her death has since remained a mystery.

 The iconic blonde bombshell Marilyn Monroe was one of the most popular sex symbols of the 1950s and had a highly successful career in films such as Gentlemen Prefer Blondes, How to Marry a Millionaire, Some Like It Hot, and The Seven Year Itch.
 At the time of her death, Monroe's films had grossed $200 million ($2 billion in 2017).
 Her love life and personal struggles were heavily reported on throughout her career.

 The beloved actress was found dead in her Brentwood home on August 5, 1962, from an apparent barbiturate overdose.
 She was 36.
 Her death was officially ruled a probable suicide, but a number of conspiracy theories exist surrounding her death.
 These theories range from the Kennedy family, to the CIA, to her personal doctor and housekeeper, to even the involvement of the mafia.